 At Springs Law Group, we try to settle each case if possible, but when a fair settlement cannot be reached, we are not afraid to take on even the most complex case.

 The doctrine of “last clear chance” is another means of assigning fault in an accident.
 If the injured person was partially at fault, but the defendant still had a chance to avoid the accident, the injured person may still recover.

 For example, if a pedestrian did not look before crossing a street, but the driver pf the vehicle who stuck him had enough time to avoid the accident, the driver may still be held responsible for the pedestrian’s injuries.

 Insurance companies are always looking for ways to minimize the amounts they must pay, and trying to assign blame to the injured person is one way they may use to do that.

-Whenever there is any question of who was at fault for an accident, it is important to talk to a personal injury lawyer immediately.
+Whenever there is any question of who was at fault for an accident, it is important to talk to a comparative negligence attorney in Colorado Springs immediately.
 If you inadvertently say something that might be interpreted as a partial admission of fault, your right to recover for your injuries may be reduced.

 Even something as innocuous as, “I should have seen him coming,” might be used by an insurance company as a reason to assign part of the blame to you, ultimately reducing the amount you might collect.

-The accident specialists at Springs Law Group can help you avoid making a costly mistake.
+The Colorado Springs comparative negligence lawyers at Springs Law Group can help you avoid making a costly mistake.
 Call today at 719-421-7141 for a free consultation.